 Ethanol or isopropyl alcohol are commonly used as the primary ingredient in rubbing alcohol (the other ingredient being denatured alcohol).
 But to keep things simple, let’s just call it rubbing alcohol (surgical spirit in the UK and Ireland).
 Before we get down to its cleaning capabilities, a few cautions: First, its fumes are quite powerful, so always use it in a well-ventilated area.
 Second, both alcohol and its fumes are flammable, so keep it far from heat sources—don’t use it on your oven or toaster!
 Oh, and despite its name, this stuff isn’t a party in a bottle, so don’t add it to your cocktails!

-Isopropyl alcohol is a solvent, meaning it is a dissolver of dirt and oil, and also is used as a disinfectant.
-It also dries almost instantly, which does come in handy as you’re about to see.
-It has many, many uses around the home -and today, I’m going to share my 10 favorite with you.
+Alcohol is a solvent, meaning it dissolves dirt and oil.
+It also dries almost instantly, which does come in handy, as you’re about to see.
+It has many, many uses around the home, and today, I’m going to share my 10 favorites with you.

 10 Great Uses for Rubbing Alcohol

 Mix 2 parts rubbing alcohol to 1 part water in a spray bottle, and use it to disinfect points of contact and other germy areas.
 You can even use it directly on a cotton pad to clean your earring posts, thermometers, and any other personal items.

 Add some rubbing alcohol to a soft, non-scratching cloth and wipe down your stainless steel appliances with it, going with the grain.
 It’s a great way to remove fingerprints, and it dries streak-free.

 It’s amazing how much hairspray can end up on the bathroom mirror or walls after a quick spritz.
 To get rid of build-up, dampen a cotton pad or cloth with rubbing alcohol and wipe away that sticky mess with ease.